OneDrive for Slack

 - Office 365 accounts (SharePoint Online, OneDrive for Business, Office 365 Enterprise) and Non-Enterprise Microsoft accounts (OneDrive and OneDrive Basic) can use the OneDrive Slack app

-- On-premises SharePoint installations or Office 365 subscriptions hosted on a Microsoft national cloud deployment (including Office 365 U.S. Government, Office 365 Germany and Office 365 operated by 21Vianet in China) are not currently supported
+- On-premises SharePoint installations or Office 365 plans hosted on a Microsoft national cloud deployment (including Office 365 US Government, Office 365 Germany and Office 365 operated by 21Vianet in China) are not currently supported

-Note: files added from the OneDrive app can be searched in Slack, but they won't be stored in your workspace.
+Note: Files added from the OneDrive app can be searched for in Slack, but they won't be stored in your workspace.
 They'll continue to be stored in OneDrive.